* BIG!NYC's reuse centers are on their way to divert 4,000,000 pounds of usable building materials from the landfill in 2013.

 Born and raised in Providence, Rhode Island, Mike is the second full time hire on our Deconstruction team.
 After receiving a degree in English Literature from Colby College in Maine in 2002, Mike taught English and traveled in South America for a year.
 Since his return, Mike has gained extensive experience in general carpentry and working with plaster, ultimately leading him here.
 Some of his work experiences include: property asset management with Stop Wasting Abandoned Properties (SWAP) in Providence which converts abandoned warehouses into affordable housing; constructing residential interiors in Providence, and then spent two years a product manager for Bettencourt’s Eco-Supply Center here in New York City.
 Most recently Mike spent two years as a BIG!NYC Deconstructionist, and has been promoted to Donations Manager.
 In his spare time, Mike drives Harvey crazy by cheering for his Boston Bruins hockey team, who recently beat Vancouver in the Stanley Cup finals.

 Jack joined Build It Green!NYC in June 2011 after working for our sister non-profit, Solar One.
-Over the past year she has been volunteering, interning and working for Solar One's Energy Connections program, and before that she was marketing big rockstars over at Columbia Records.
+Over the past year she had been volunteering, interning and working for Solar One's Energy Connections program, and before that she was marketing big rockstars over at Columbia Records, part of SonyBMG.
 Nowadays you'll find Jack scanning the warehouse for new goodies to post on the website, tweet or share on Facebook, along with handling media relations, store events, advertising and so much more.
 With her awesome staff of eco-interns, you will be hearing a lot more from Jack.
-You can also find her working in the warehouse on Saturdays.
 When she's not at the reuse center, she's either playing softball in the park, exploring the city, or searching for a nice body of water to cool off in during the summer heat.

 Sustainable Design Manager

-Assistant Reuse Center Manager, Gowanus + Vocational Counselor
+Assistant Reuse Center Manager, Brooklyn + Vocational Counselor

 Harvey is our Vocational Counselor, handling affairs in our ongoing partnership with the Consortium for Worker Education (CWE), among other things.
 Hailing from Vancouver, British Columbia, Harvey has an undergraduate degree in Biology, specializing in Ecology, and Master's in Sociology from the University of British Columbia.
 While he's worked in public service management for both the North Vancouver School District and in Eco-Restoration (reforestation) in Northern Canadian clear-cuts, it's his Master's thesis on Professional Wrestling which has proven most relevant.
 Harvey's claim to fame is that he played basketball against Steve Nash in high school on Vancouver Island, once, which provided him with street cred amongst his co-workers for about 5 minutes.

-Vinnie has by far the most warehousing experience of anyone at Build It Green.
+Vinnie has by far the most warehousing experience of anyone at Build It Green!NYC.
 From the paint room to windows, nobody knows the warehouse like Vinnie.
 As our first successful hire from a work training program (Fatherhood Re-entry Program), Vinnie has extensive experience with truck driving, warehousing and construction.
-When he’s not busy shaping the hearts and minds of his 6 children (that’s right, 6 children), Vinnie enjoys weight training, running and bicycling.
-If you ask me though, Vinnie’s real passion is inspirational public speaking, so much so that he’s been asked to guest lecture at the Fatherhood Program several times since his successful job placement here at BIG.
+When he’s not busy shaping the hearts and minds of hissix children (that’s right, six children), Vinnie enjoys weight training, running and bicycling.
+If you ask me though, Vinnie’s real passion is inspirational public speaking, so much so that he’s been asked to guest lecture at the Fatherhood Program several times since his successful job placement here at BIG!NYC.
 Next time you stop by, say hi to Vinnie, you won’t regret it.

-Yona interned this summer at Build It Green, and we liked him so much we hired ‘em!
+Yona interned one summer at Build It Green!NYC, and we liked him so much we hired ‘em!
 Born in Israel, raised in Brooklyn, Yona recently completed a Political Science and Philosophy degree from McGill University in Montreal.
-This is his first autumn out of school since he was 4 years old.
-Wow.
 Some of his previous work experiences include: trail building in New Mexico with the Southwest Conservation Corps; organic farming in the French Pyrenese, and general maintenance and leisure at a hiking lodge upstate.
-In his spare time, Yona likes to rock out in a band called Brother Reverand, and he’s currently really into Russian Literature.
+In his spare time, Yona likes to rock out in his band, How to be Topp.
+He’s currently really into Russian Literature.
 He also claims he can eat more than anyone on staff.
 Bold statement, Yona, bold statement.

 Robert was born in the Bronx, New York and raised in Sunrise, Florida.
 He attended Full Sail University for Recording Arts to pursue his passion for Hiphop and art.
 After some time there he decided college wasn't for him.
 He then moved back to New York to be with family and to find work.
 Through the YAIP internship program in Bronx Community College he discovered BIGNYC and immediately was drawn to the mission.